seanmccoyOSU/Interactive-Survey-Tools-For-Data-Visualizations/README.md

 docker compose version
 ```

-# Testing
+# Quick Testing Guide for Your Local Machine
 ### Launching
+Rename the file `.env` for later use.

+Run `mv .env.local .env`.

 Run `docker compose up --build` to run the application.
+This may take a while.
 Visit `http://localhost:5000/` and `http://localhost:8000/` to verify.

 ### Cleaning
 Run `docker compose down` to clean up after you've tested.